On fixed gain recursive estimators with discontinuity in the parameters: Introduction

 The purpose of the present article is an exploration of the case where $X_t$ has possibly non-Markovian dynamics.
 We consider fixed gain procedures and weaken continuity of $H$ to continuity in the sense of conditional expectations, see \eqref{kac} below, compare also to condition $\mathbf{H4}$ in \cite{fort}.

-We follow the methodology of the papers \cite{laci8,laci2,laci3} which are based on the concept of L-mixing, coming from \cite{laci1}.
-Our arguments work under a modification of the original definition of L-mixing, see Section \ref{ketto}.
+We follow the methodology of the papers \cite{laci8,laci2,laci3} which are based on the concept of $L$-mixing, coming from \cite{laci1}.
+Our arguments work under a modification of the original definition of $L$-mixing, see Section \ref{ketto}.
 We furthermore assume a certain asymptotic forgetting property, see Assumption \ref{infsum}.
 We manage to estimate the tracking error for \eqref{elso}, see our main result, Theorem \ref{main} in Section \ref{harom}.

 At this point we would like to make comparisons with another important reference, \cite{lp}, where no Markovian or continuity assumptions were made, certain averaging properties of the driving process were required instead.
-It follows from Subsection 4.2 of \cite{lp} that convergence of a decreasing gain procedure can be guaranteed under the $\alpha$-mixing property of the driving process, see e.g. \cite{ethier} about various mixing concepts.
-It seems that establishing the L-mixing property is often relatively simple while $\alpha$-mixing is rather stringent and difficult to prove.
+It follows from Subsection 4.2 of \cite{lp} that almost sure convergence of a decreasing gain procedure can be guaranteed under the $\alpha$-mixing property of the driving process, see e.g. \cite{ethier} about various mixing concepts.
+It seems that establishing the $L$-mixing property is often relatively simple while $\alpha$-mixing is rather stringent and difficult to prove.
+In addition, our present work provides explicit estimates for the error.
 See Section \ref{negy} for examples illustrating the scope of Theorem \ref{main}.
-Section \ref{numera} reports simulations showing that the theoretical estimate is in accordance with numerical results.
-Proofs for Sections \ref{ketto} and \ref{harom} are relegated to Section \ref{appi}.

-There is a large number of natural ramifications of our results that could be pursued: the estimation of higher order moments of the tracking error; accommodating multiple roots for equation \eqref{g} below; proving the convergence of the decreasing gain version of \eqref{elso}; considering the convergence of concrete procedures.
-We leave these for later work in order to convey a clear message, highlighting the novel techniques we have introduced.